opensearch-project/documentation-website/_dashboards/dashboard/index.md

 ## Filtering documents

-Filtering documents is helpful when you want to review data in an ad hoc manner.
-You can filter documents by applying filters and/or using Dashboards Query Language (DQL).
-For information about DQL, see [Using Dashboards Query Language]({{site.url}}{{site.baseurl}}/dashboards/discover/dql/).
-The dashboard queries the data it needs using the filter and/or DQL and applies the filter across the dashboard, that is, to all visualizations on the dashboard.
+You can filter documents using the filter and apply that filter across the dashboard to all visualizations.

-To filter the data by applying a filter:
+To filter the data:

 1. From the dashboard toolbar, choose **Add filter**.
 2. From the **Edit filter** flyout, select a field, operator, and value.
 For example, select **geoip.region_name**, **is**, and **California**, as shown in the following image: